Tag Archives: Developer

 • To make code Trusted Types compliant, signal to the browser that data being used within the context of these DOM APIs is trustworthy by creating a Trusted Type special object.

-• There are several ways to be Trusted Types compliant, such as removing the offending code, using a library, or creating a Trusted Types policy.
-To ensure a seamless experience for users, these techniques can be employed before Trusted Types enforcement is rolled out.
+• There are several ways to be Trusted Types compliant, such as removing the offending code, using a library (such as safevalues or DOMPurify), or creating a Trusted Types policy.
+To ensure a seamless experience for users, we recommend employing these techniques before Trusted Types enforcement is rolled out.
+Failure to make code Trusted Types compliant may cause feature breakages for third-party extensions as their DOM manipulations will be blocked by the browser.

 • End users: There is no end user setting for this feature.